The Myth of the Eternal Child

 Indeed, Mozart (as Solomon thoughtfully expands on) had to contend with the “myth” of his younger self for the rest of his life–including a very difficult and conflicted period of time around the mid-1770’s when he began to break away from his highly complicated relationship with his father (Leopold) and older sister (Marianne–known as ‘Nannerl’ in the Mozart family) and establish his identity as a mature composer and musician–ultimately resulting in his relocation to Vienna from the family home in Salzburg, Austria.

 Reading Solomon’s thoughts on this period in Mozart’s life reminded me of the tendency various societies have which idealizes (even idolizes) childhood as a time of unlimited potential, often unencumbered by the accumulation of life experiences.
-In Mozart’s case, it seems that he was indeed sheltered from much of the external world during much of his early childhood, so that his latent talents could be nurtured undisturbed by any other concerns.
+In Mozart’s case, it seems that he was indeed sheltered from much of the external world during most of his early childhood, so that his latent talents could be nurtured undisturbed by any other concerns.

 I also began to wonder what would happen if our public schools became primarily places of exploration and creation, instead of of test and assessment-driven factories?
 What would happen if academic teachers were given much more freedom to design and teach their curricula (in other words, to be trusted as the highly-skilled and knowledgeable professionals that they are)?